BinBinGuo-Signal/Cardiac-acoustic-map/README.md

 The background_image is the hunman skeleton image, which is the background of the cardiac acoustic map.
 The sensor_coor is coordinates of the sensors in the background_image, which first column is the number of the sensor, the second column is the row coordinate of the sensor, and the third column is the column coordinate of the sensor.
 The image of the number of the sensors shows the sensors arrangement.

+Multichannel_ emodynamics data. docx is the data from the paper "Non invasive Continuous Hemodynamic Monitoring Based on Multichannel Heart Sounds"